ArtifexSoftware/MuPDF.NET/docs/api/textwriter.rst

 .. class:: TextWriter

-   .. method:: TextWriter(Rect rect, float opacity=1, float[] color=null)
+   .. method:: TextWriter(Rect rect, float opacity: 1, float[] color: null)

       :arg Rect rect: rectangle internally used for text positioning computations.
       :arg float opacity: sets the transparency for the text to store here.
 Values outside the interval `[0, 1)` will be ignored.
 A value of e.g. 0.5 means 50% transparency.
       :arg float[] color: the color of the text.
 All colors are specified as floats *0 <= color <= 1*.
 A single float represents some gray level, an array of float implies the colorspace via its length.

-   .. method:: Append(Point pos, string text, string font=null, int fontSize=11, string language=null, bool right2left=false, int smallCaps=0)
+   .. method:: Append(Point pos, string text, Font font: null, int fontSize: 11, string language: null, bool right2left: false, int smallCaps: 0)

       Add some new text in horizontal writing.

-      :arg point_like pos: start position of the text, the bottom left point of the first character.
+      :arg Point pos: start position of the text, the bottom left point of the first character.
-      :arg str text: a string of arbitrary length.
+      :arg string text: a string of arbitrary length.
 It will be written starting at position "pos".
       :arg font: a :ref:`Font`.
-If omitted, `new Font("helv")` will be used.
+If omitted, `new Font(fontName: ..., fontFile: ...)` will be used.
-      :arg float fontsize: the :data:`fontSize`, a positive number, default 11.
+      :arg float fontSize: the :data:`fontSize`, a positive number, default 11.
-      :arg str language: the language to use, e.g. "en" for English.
+      :arg string language: the language to use, e.g. "en" for English.
 Meaningful values should be compliant with the ISO 639 standards 1, 2, 3 or 5.
 Reserved for future use: currently has no effect as far as we know.
-      :arg bool right_to_left: whether the text should be written from right to left.
+      :arg bool right2left: whether the text should be written from right to left.
 Applicable for languages like Arabian or Hebrew.
 Default is *false*.
 If *true*, any Latin parts within the text will automatically converted.
 There are no other consequences, i.e. :attr:`TextWriter.LastPoint` will still be the rightmost character, and there neither is any alignment taking place.
 Hence you may want to use :meth:`TextWriter.FillTextbox` instead.
       :arg bool smallCaps: look for the character's Small Capital version in the font.
 If present, take that value instead.
 Otherwise the original character (this font or the fallback font) will be taken.
 The fallback font will never return small caps.
 For example, this snippet::

          Document doc = new Document();
          Page page = doc.NewPage();
          string text = "PyMuPDF: the Python bindings for MuPDF";
-         MuPDFFont font = new Font("figo");                       // choose a font with small caps MuPDFTextWriter tw = new MuPDFTextWriter(page.rect);
+         MuPDFFont font = new Font(fontName: "");                       // choose a font with small caps
+         MuPDFTextWriter tw = new MuPDFTextWriter(page.rect);
          tw.Append((50, 100), text, font=font, small_caps=true);
          tw.WriteText(page);